 Love writing fiction?
 Me too.
 I started my writing career as a romance novelist.
 For many years, writing fiction wasn’t profitable.
 Now it is.
-So if you’re a professional writer, it pays to write fiction.
-Our Hot, Hotter, Hottest: Write Bestselling Kindle Romances class recently launched, and our most popular questions relate to how to plot your novel, and subplots.
+My students most common question when writing fiction is about subplots.
+How do they work?

 Subplots are easy.
 All you need to remember is that a subplot isn’t just an unconnected story dumped into your book to bulk it up; it’s a way of adding richness to your story.
 A subplot always relates directly to your main story in some way.

 For example, let’s say you’re writing a mystery novel.
 Your sleuth is a female detective.
 Your story starts with the discovery of a body.
 The subplot concerns your sleuth’s relationship with her husband.
 She worries that he’s cheating on her.
 The subplot not only adds complications to the main story (the sleuth is distracted), it also builds her characterization.